5 talking points ahead of England’s Euro 2020 qualifier against Bulgaria

 Advertising

-Now the former Arsenal man is back fit and back in the England reckoning as he looks to add to his six goals and 32 caps.
+Now the former Arsenal player is back fit and in the England reckoning as he looks to add to his six goals and 32 caps.

 Plenty has changed since he made his 32nd international appearance 18 months ago, with players emerging and others disappearing from the England squad.